hk2906/hk2906.github.io/index.md

 **2023: Parallelising Fluid Dynamics Solver**

-Issued a computational fluid dynamics solver for simulating a Karman vortex street, written in C.  Currently working to create 3 parallelised versions of the program, using OpenMP, CUDA, and MPI.
+Issued a computational fluid dynamics solver for simulating a Karman vortex street, written in C.  Created 3 parallelised versions of the program, using OpenMP, CUDA, and MPI.

 Repository will become available after end of assessment period